 Please help us comply with current law by contacting the Radford University Research Compliance Office promptly if you are considering such activities or otherwise intend to do business with a foreign entity.

-If you or any Radford University equipment assigned to you (included laptops, cell phones, and other electronics) are planning to travel to a foreign destination for 12 months or less, please complete either the Web or Word version of the Radford University Temporary Export (TMP) Certification Form and submit it to the Research Compliance Office.
+If you or any Radford University equipment assigned to you (including laptops, cell phones, and other electronics) are planning to travel to a foreign destination for 12 months or less, please complete the Word version of the Radford University International Travel and Temporary Export (TMP) Certification Form and submit to the Research Compliance Office.

-Please submit the form as soon as possible, at least four weeks in advance of your anticipated travel date but preferably in the early planning phase of your trip, so that we may process your submission and return it to you sufficiently in advance of your departure.
+Please submit the form as soon as possible, at least four (4) weeks in advance of your anticipated travel date, preferably in the early planning phase of your trip, so that we may process your submission and return it to you sufficiently in advance of your departure.

 You will receive an emailed response that includes travel advisories and restricted party screening information specific to your travel destination(s) within 1-2 weeks of submission.

 Your assistance in helping to keep Radford University in compliance with federal regulations is most appreciated.
-By completing this form four weeks prior to your anticipated departure date, allows us to adequately review your travel form in this ever-changing regulatory climate.
+Completing this form four weeks prior to your anticipated departure date, allows us to adequately review your travel form in this ever-changing regulatory climate.

 International Travel Tips & Guidance: